Uterine fibroid: Prognosis

 About 1 out of 1,000 lesions are or become malignant, typically as a leiomyosarcoma on histology.
 A sign that a lesion may be malignant is growth after menopause.
 There is no consensus among pathologists regarding the transformation of leiomyoma into a sarcoma.

 Metastasis

-There are a number of rare conditions in which fibroids metastasize.
+There are a number of rare conditions in which fibroids metastasize, for example extrauterine fibroids.
 They still grow in a benign fashion, but can be dangerous depending on their location.